lamnhan066/language_helper/README.md

       // [Optional] Default is set to the device locale (if available) or the first language of [data]
       initialCode: LanguageCodes.en,

+      // [Optional] Change the app language when the device language is changed.
+      syncWithDevice: true,
   );

   runApp(const MyApp());